deltachat/deltachat-pages/id/contribute.md

 - [Delta Chat Masalah di iOS](https://github.com/deltachat/deltachat-ios/issues)
 - [Masalah Rust Core Library + Python Bindings](https://github.com/deltachat/deltachat-core-rust/issues)

-Kami selalu mencari pengembang dan desainer yang ingin membantu dan akrab dengan C, Rust, Java, Swift, Javascript atau Python di Android, iOS, Windows, Linux atau Mac.
+We are always looking for developers and designers who want to help along and are familiar with C, Rust, Java, Swift, Javascript or Python on Android, iOS, Windows, Linux or Mac.
-Kami biasanya menawarkan kontrak atau pekerjaan 20 jam per minggu (jika berbasis di Jerman).
+We typically offer 20 hours per week contracts or employments (if based in germany).
-Jangan ragu untuk menghubungi kami (delta di merlinux eu) jika Anda tertarik untuk membantu upaya kami!
+Please don't hesitate to reach out (delta at merlinux eu) if you are interested to help our efforts!

-# Donasi uang
+# Donate Money

-Jika Anda mendukung DeltaChat secara finansial, Anda membantunya untuk tetap dan tumbuh sebagai proyek independen yang berfungsi dan berorientasi pada penggunanya:
+If you monetarily support DeltaChat you help it to stay and grow as an independent project that works and is oriented towards its users:

 - IBAN DE86100777770428658900, akun pemilik (tolong selalu tentukan): Björn Petersen, BIC NORSDE51XXX
 - PayPal atau kartu kredit : [paypal.me/deltachat](https://paypal.me/deltachat/20)